vezlo/src-to-kb/README.md

-# Source Code to Knowledge Base Generator
+# Source Code to Knowledge Base Generator with MCP Server

 Convert any source code repository into a searchable knowledge base with automatic chunking, embedding generation, and intelligent search capabilities.
+Now with MCP (Model Context Protocol) support for Claude Code and Cursor integration!

 ## Features